Ghost Mushroom Lane in Mount Gambier

 The soft green glow is a result of a chemical reaction between fungal enzymes and oxygen.
 The Ghost Mushroom glow can be bright enough to read the words on a page.

-Before visiting the site, you must obtain an access pass.
-Passes can be booked and paid for online.
+Before visiting the site, you must obtain an ACCESS PASS.
+Passes can be booked and paid for online via the button below.

 Visitors keen to exit their cars to see the mushrooms up close, should wear warm clothes, sensible shoes and bring a torch to help navigate the forest trails and uneven ground.